kristiandupont/kanel/docs-src/configuring.md

 ## customTypeMap

 The `customTypeMap` property can be set if you want to specify what a given type should map to.
 It's a record of a postgres typename to a Typescript type.
-The key is qualified with schema name, so for instance if you want to map `float8` to `number` (as opposed to the default `string`), you would set it like this:
+The key is qualified with schema name, which for built-in types means that they should be prefixed with `pg_catalog`.
+So for instance if you want to map `float8` to `number` (as opposed to the default `string`), you would set it like this:

 ```typescript
 {